QuirkyCort/IoTy/README.md

 ### 6) Restart the device and put it into program mode

 Restart your ESP32 (...press the reset button or power-cycle it); the built-in LED should flash 3 times.
-Before the 3 flashes complete, press and hold the boot button; now the LED should stay on after the 3 flashes.
+Before the 3 flashes complete, press and hold the boot button until the 3 flashes complete and the LED should stay on.

 Your device is now ready to be connected and programmed via the IoTy site at https://quirkycort.github.io/IoTy/public/editor.html